- 0.1 How to Make Speculaas Spice Mix

 Instead of using 1 teaspoon of cinnamon in my German cinnamon sugar almonds, use 1 teaspoon of speculass spice!
 Mmmmm…..

 Tired of adding cinnamon to your hot chocolate?
 Add a dash of speculaas instead!
 It gives your hot chocolate a new depth of flavor.
 So good!

-Add a teaspoon or two of speculaas spice mix to your favorite homemade waffle batter.
+Add a teaspoon or two of speculaas spice mix to your favorite homemade waffle or pancake batter.
 Yum!